ugeneunipro/docs/content/workflow-designer/workflow-samples/scenarios/filter-sequence-that-match-a-pattern.md

 weight: 100
 ---

-# Filter Sequence That Match a Pattern
+# Filter Sequence That Matches a Pattern

 This workflow allows filtering sequences that match (or do not match) user-specified patterns.